 - Type: The concatenation of bits[11:9] and bits[3:0] form this 7-bit field.
 A value of 3h in this field indicates Device-TLB Invalidate Descriptor. - Source-ID (SID): The SID field indicates the source-id of the endpoint device whose Device-TLB needs to be invalidated. - Address (ADDR): The address field indicates the starting input-address for the mappings that needs to be invalidated.
-The Address field is qualified by the S field. - Size (S): The size field indicates the number of consecutive pages targeted by this invalidation request.
-If S field is zero, a single page at page address specified by Address [63:12] is requested to be invalidated.
-If S field is Set, the least significant bit in the Address field with value 0b indicates the invalidation address range.
-For example, if S field is Set and Address[12] is Clear, it indicates an 8KB invalidation address range with base address in Address [63:13].
-If S field and Address[12] is Set and bit 13 is Clear, it indicates a 16KB invalidation address range with base address in Address [63:14], etc. - Max Invalidations Pending (MIP): This field is a hint to hardware to indicate the maximum number of pending invalidation requests the specified PCI Express endpoint device (Physical Function) can handle optimally.
-Endpoint devices are required to accept up to 32 pending invalidation requests, but the device may put back pressure on the I/O interconnect (E.g., PCI Express link) for multiple pending invalidations beyond Max Invalidations Pending.
+The Address field is qualified by the S field. - Size (S): When this field is Clear, a single 4K region is to be invalidated.
+When this fields is Set, the region to be invalidated is defined by the PCIe ATS Specification. - Max Invalidations Pending (MIP): This field is a hint to hardware to indicate the maximum number of pending invalidation requests the specified PCI Express endpoint device (Physical Function) can handle optimally.
+Endpoint devices are required to accept up to 32 pending invalidation requests, but the device may put back pressure on the I/O interconnect (e.g., PCI Express link) for multiple pending invalidations beyond Max Invalidations Pending.
 A value of 0h in MIP field indicates the device is capable of handling maximum (32) pending invalidation requests without throttling the link.
 Hardware implementations may utilize this field to throttle the number of pending invalidation requests issued to the specified device.
 Remapping hardware implementations reporting Pending Invalidation Throttling (DIT=1 in ECAP_REG) utilize this field to throttle the number of pending invalidation requests issued to the physical function specified in PFSID. - Physical Function Source-ID (PFSID): Remapping hardware implementations reporting Device-TLB Invalidation Throttling as not supported (DIT = 0 in ECAP_REG) treats this field as reserved.
 For implementations reporting Device-TLB Invalidation Throttling as supported (DIT=1 in ECAP_REG), if the Source-ID (SID) field specifies a Physical Function (PF), PFSID field specifies same value as the SID field; If the Source-ID (SID) field specifies a SR-IOV Virtual Function (VF), PFSID field specifies the Source-ID of the Physical Function (PF) associated with the Virtual Function (VF).